Py4VB/DJrestAPI/README.md

 # DJrestAPI
-This is a dmall django based Rest API.
+This is a small django based Rest API.